sourcecred/docs/docs/beta/plugins/discourse.md

 - **Bot**:

 {SB: below is copied from GitHub page.
 Still true for Discourse?
 Do we support Discourse bots?}
 A Discourse user account that has been explicitly marked as a bot, via inclusion in bots.js.
-This is useful so that we can filter out bot accounts from receiving grain or showing up in the Cred rankings.
+This is useful so we can filter out bot accounts from receiving grain or showing up in the Cred rankings.

 Bots have the same connections as users.

 - **Topic**:

 A Discourse topic, e.g. [https://discourse.sourcecred.io/t/about-champions-and-heroes/291](https://discourse.sourcecred.io/t/about-champions-and-heroes/291).
 Typically referred to as "threads" in other forum software, a topic is a collection of posts.
 When users create a new topic and are prompted to create a post, the post they create is actually the first post in the topic, not the topic itself.
 A topic is just a collection of posts.
-A topic node will be connected to its author (user node creating the topic), all posts in the topic and any references to the topic.
+A topic node will be connected to its author (user node creating the topic), all posts in the topic, and any references to the topic.

 [https://discourse.sourcecred.io/t/about-champions-and-heroes/291](https://discourse.sourcecred.io/t/about-champions-and-heroes/291)

 - **Post**:

 A Discourse post, e.g. [https://discourse.sourcecred.io/t/about-champions-and-heroes/291/7?u=s_ben](https://discourse.sourcecred.io/t/about-champions-and-heroes/291/7?u=s_ben).
 Everything under a topic is a post, including the first post and all subsequent replies.
-A post node will be connected to its author (user node that created the post), any replies to that post and references to that post. {SB: elaborate more on references here?
+A post node will be connected to its author (user node that created the post), any replies to that post, and references to that post. {SB: elaborate more on references here?
 Is it

 [https://discourse.sourcecred.io/t/about-champions-and-heroes/291/7?u=s_ben](https://discourse.sourcecred.io/t/about-champions-and-heroes/291/7?u=s_ben)